w-okada/voice-changer/README.md

 #### For Intel users

-> **NOTE**: You may get suboptimal performance with old Intel-based machines.
-Proceed on your own risk.
+> **NOTE**: The voice changer would work best if your Intel-based machine has AMD graphics.
+If your machine has only Intel integrated graphics, only CPU will be utilized.

 1. Download the `voice-changer-macos-amd64-cpu.tar.gz` file.